-Provo is a moderately-sized city located in the state of Utah.
-The city has a population of 115,718 inhabitants.
-If we take a look at the last Census, the vast majority of the population falls within one racial group (89% White).
-Given that fact, Provo could be considered less diverse than other cities.
-With an average age of 24 years old, Provo could be a great place to live for young adults as this age is well below the national average.
+Provo is a medium-sized city located in the state of Utah.
+The city has a population of 115,718 people.
+At 89%, the majority of the Provo population is White; this is followed by 2% Asian and 1% American Indian and Alaskan.
+Provo tends to attract a younger crowd, as the median age of 24 is far below the national average.
 86% of the people in Provo (over the age of 15) are married and 54% have kids under the age of eighteen.
 Knowing that, it’s safe to say that this area could be a great place for other families to lay down roots.

 Are you trying to ascertain if living in Provo is the right fit for your lifestyle?
 To ensure a positive experience before moving to any new city in Utah, you will probably want to make sure that you check all of the most important boxes.
 Several key factors deserve attention.
 For one, safety is paramount, ensuring that your new area is low in crime is key.
 Proximity to workplaces or schools minimizes commute times and fosters convenience.
 Access to essential amenities like parks, grocery stores, food, fitness, shops and healthcare facilities enhances daily life.
 Efficient public transportation options provide mobility and connectivity.
 The sense of community creates a welcoming and supportive environment.
 Lastly, the overall atmosphere, encompassing the vibe, aesthetics, and lifestyle offerings, contributes to a fulfilling living experience.
 Considering these elements helps identify the ideal neighborhood for your needs and preferences.
 Finding the best places to live in Provo and nearby areas is a much easier task when you can rely on information and data from the livability score, which includes crime, cost of living, employment, housing and other important metrics.